pakjiddat/word-predictor/README.md

 The n-gram language model requires a lot of memory for storing the n-grams.
-The **wordpredictor** package has been tested on a machine with dual core processor and 4 Gb of RAM.
+The **wordpredictor** package has been tested on a machine with dual core processor and 4 GB of RAM.
 It works well for input data files of size less than 40 Mb and n-gram size 4.
 For larger data files and n-gram size, more memory and CPU power will be needed.